dmitrydnl/BitSkinsApi/docs/eng/market/sell_history.md

 ```

 Class properties ```BitSkinsApi.Market.SellHistoryRecord```:
-* AppId - id of the game that owns the item sold.
+* AppId? - id of the game that owns the item sold.
 * ItemId - id of the item sold.
 * MarketHashName - title of item sold.
-* Price - selling price.
+* Price? - selling price.
-* Time - time of sale.
+* Time? - time of sale.

 ### Possible exceptions
 ```ArgumentException``` - in case of transfer to the function incorrect data, the message contains detailed information.